Třemošnice: Etymology

-The name Třemošnice evolved from the word střemcha, i.e. 'bird cherry'.
+The name Třemošnice evolved from the Czech word střemcha, i.e. 'bird cherry'.

 Geography

 Třemošnice is located about 17 km southwest of Chrudim and 22 km southwest of Pardubice.
 It lies on the border between the Iron Mountains and Central Elbe Table.
 The highest point is the mountain Bučina at 606 m above sea level.
+The stream Zlatý potok flows through the town and supplies a system of two fishponds east of the town.
+There is also a fishpond right in the centre of Třemošnice, which is supplied by a nameless tributary of the Zlatý potok.

 History

 The first written mention of Třemošnice is from 1564.
-A fortress was built in 1610, which was rebuilt into a small castle in 1750.
+A fortress was built here in 1610, which was rebuilt into a small castle in 1750.
 In 1816, an ironworks was established, which led to an increase in the population.
 In 1882, the railway was built.

 Transport

 Třemošnice is the starting point of the railway line to Čáslav.